SwedishNational7TMRI/7T_BIDS_organiser/README.md

 ```
 This runs heudiconv without conversion but it generates the hidden folder .heudiconv in `/rawdata` which includes a template for the heuristic file as well as the dicominfo file `/rawdata/.heudiconv/sub-$sID/dicominfo.tsv` which is used to generate a relevant heuristic file for input to `heudiconv`.

-**4. Create your heuristic file (see example `example_heuristic.py`, according to your data and dicominfo file and save it into `/code/heuristic.py`**
+**4. Create your heuristic file (see example `example_heuristic.py`, according to your data and dicominfo file and save it under `/code/heuristic.py`**

-**5. Test the dicom2bids transformation on one subject:**
+**5. Transform one subject from DICOM to BIDS to test your heuristic file using DcmSourcedata_to_NiftiRawdata.sh, e.g.:**
 ```bash
 ./DcmSourcedata_to_NiftiRawdata.sh 105
 ```
-This converts the dicoms in `/dicomdir` to BIDS-organised NIfTIs in `/rawdata` using the heudiconv routine.
+This converts the DICOMs in `/dicomdir` to BIDS-organised NIfTIs in `/rawdata` using the heudiconv routine.
 - [heudiconv](https://github.com/nipy/heudiconv) is run with using a Docker container using rules set in the python file `heuristic.py`
 - The script also makes a BIDS-validation at the generated
 - Docker images from heudiconv or BIDS-validator get automatically updated if needed

 **6. Check your data in `/rawdata`**

-**7. Transform all subjects**
+**7. When the conversion is correct, transform all subjects to BIDS**

-a. create a list of the subjects. go into `/dicomdir` and run the following line to save all subject names in a txt-file, e.g.:
+a. create a list of the subjects.
+Go into `/dicomdir` and run the following line to save all subject names in a txt-file saved in the code folder, e.g.:
 ```bash
 for f in sub-*; do echo $f | cut -d"-" -f2; done > ../code/subjects.txt
 ```